Carl Froch vs. Glen Johnson: Background

-Glen Johnson

 Former light heavyweight champion Johnson joined the Super Six World Boxing Classic when he replaced the injured Mikkel Kessler.
 Johnson, 41, has not fought at super middleweight since 2000, but dropped down to the 168-pound weight class to face, and beat, Allan Green in a Group Stage 3 bout on November 6 to advance to Semi Finals and gain 3 points for the knockout.
 The fight took place at the MGM Grand in Las Vegas on the undercard of the Juan Manuel Lopez vs. Rafael Marquez Featherweight title fight.

+Froch spent three hours in a US hospital in the week before the bout receiving treatment for a blocked left eardrum.

+The fight

+Froch retained his title with a majority decision victory, with the judges' scorecards reading 117–111, 116–112, and 114–114.

+Aftermath

+Froch was due to face Ward in Atlantic City on October 29 in the final of the Super Six, but an injury to Ward required the rescheduling of the bout to December 17, 2011.